-From the Founder and Artistic Director, John ColumbusThe Black Maria film studio was the world's first purpose built motion picture studio.
+From the Founder and Director Emeritus, John ColumbusThe Black Maria film studio was the world's first purpose built motion picture studio.
 It was erected in 1893 by Thomas Edison to facilitate the production of the earliest moving images known to exist.
 Edison's motion picture technology allowed previously unimagined expressive possibilities and freed creative individuals to interpret and represent, and audiences to experience the world as never before.
 It is this pioneering and adventuresome spirit of innovation, and the pursuit of fresh, bold, insightful, passionate, and diverse independent filmmaking that drives the Festival's mission.

 We welcome the opportunity to share the works in every festival tour with audiences across the country, and earnestly thank all of the independent film and videomakers who have shared their creative output with us over three decades.